 In the world of ornamental horticulture, you can find some spectacular bamboo varieties that will make a great addition to your garden.
 But if you plant the wrong kind of bamboo, it can turn into an awful beast.
 And then you’ll never want to see another bamboo plant again.
 With around 1,500 types of bamboo to choose from, it’s helpful to know which are the most invasive varieties, so you can avoid them, and maintain a happy, healthy relationship with this noble family of grasses.
-Not to mention a friendly relationship with your next door neighbors.
+Not to mention a friendly relationship with your next-door neighbors.

 Not all varieties of bamboo spread so vigorously, but some species can certainly be invasive.
 The most invasive varieties belong to the genus Phyllostachys.
 These temperate bamboos, native to East Asia, have running rhizomes that can spread indefinitely.
 Other aggressive, running bamboo genera include Sasa and Pleioblastus, but they tend to grow much smaller.
 Most tropical bamboos, like genus Bambusa and Dendrocalamus, have clumping rhizomes, meaning that their roots and shoots cling closer together, usually spreading to a limited size.

-This is such a concern that some states and cities and gone so far as to pass laws that regulate or prohibit certain kinds of bamboo.
+This is such a concern that some states and cities have gone so far as to pass laws that regulate or prohibit certain kinds of bamboo.
 Although in reality, the invasive nature of bamboo has been greatly exaggerated in popular culture.

 To begin with, here’s a quick chart that identifies some of the most invasive types of running bamboo.